 Coccidia are almost universally present in poultry-raising operations, but clinical disease occurs only after ingestion of relatively large numbers of sporulated oocysts by susceptible birds.
 Both clinically infected and recovered birds shed oocysts in their droppings, which contaminate feed, dust, water, litter, and soil.
 Oocysts may be transmitted by mechanical carriers (eg, equipment, clothing, insects, farm workers, and other animals).
-Fresh oocysts are not infective until they sporulate; under optimal conditions (70–90°F [21–32°C] with adequate moisture and oxygen), this requires 1–2 days.
+Fresh oocysts are not infective until they sporulate; under optimal conditions (70°–90°F [21°–32°C] with adequate moisture and oxygen), this requires 1–2 days.
 The prepatent period is 4–7 days.
 Sporulated oocysts may survive for long periods, depending on environmental factors.
 Oocysts are resistant to some disinfectants commonly used around livestock but are killed by freezing or high environmental temperatures.
 (Also see Coccidiosis.)

 The lesions are almost entirely in the intestinal tract and often have a distinctive location and appearance that is useful in diagnosis.

-Eimeria tenella infections are found only in the ceca and can be recognized by accumulation of blood in the ceca and by bloody droppings.
+E tenella infections are found only in the ceca and can be recognized by accumulation of blood in the ceca and by bloody droppings.
 Cecal cores, which are accumulations of clotted blood, tissue debris, and oocysts, may be found in birds surviving the acute stage.

 E necatrix produces major lesions in the anterior and middle portions of the small intestine.
 Small white spots, usually intermingled with rounded, bright- or dull-red spots of various sizes, can be seen on the serosal surface.
 This appearance is sometimes described as “salt and pepper.”
 The white spots are diagnostic for E necatrix if clumps of large schizonts can be demonstrated microscopically.
 In severe cases, the intestinal wall is thickened, and the infected area dilated to 2–2.5 times the normal diameter.
 The lumen may be filled with blood, mucus, and fluid.
 Fluid loss may result in marked dehydration.
 Although the damage is in the small intestine, the sexual phase of the life cycle is completed in the ceca.
 Oocysts of E necatrix are found only in the ceca.
-Due to concurrent infections, oocysts of other species may be found in the area of major lesions, misleading the diagnostician.
+Because of concurrent infections, oocysts of other species may be found in the area of major lesions, misleading the diagnostician.